Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change

+In contrast, elucidating diffusion models (EDMs) \citep{edm} and variational diffusion models++ (VDM++) \citep{vdmpp} have proposed optimization of the training schedule.
+These works also highlight that using different schedules for training and sampling can improve performance.
+However, most prior work has focused predominantly on sampling schedules, and optimization of training schedules remains relatively underexplored.
+CRS is designed to optimize both schedules within a unified framework, supporting the use of arbitrary and even composite discrepancy measures.
+This flexibility allows practitioners to adapt scheduling strategies based on empirical behavior and task-specific requirements.

-\textbf{Distillations:} The distillation-based acceleration is one of the most important direction for fast sampling \cite{distill_org1, distill_org2, distill_consistency, distill_dmd, distill_dmd2, distill_s4s}.
-CRS is expected to provide better teacher models for distillation methods because it can optimize the training schedule as well.
+\textbf{Distillation:} Distillation-based approaches are another major direction for fast sampling \citep{distill_org1, distill_org2, distill_consistency, distill_dmd, distill_dmd2, distill_s4s}.
+These methods compress multi-step diffusion into fewer steps.
+CRS is orthogonal to this line of work and can provide better teacher models for distillation, as it can improve training schedules.